'Pretty cool to receive congratulations'

 Last updated on .From the section Tennis

-Emma Radcuanu says it has been "pretty cool" to receive the congratulations of other players at Indian Wells, but now is the time to get back to business.
+Emma Raducanu says it has been "pretty cool" to receive the congratulations of other players at Indian Wells, but now is the time to get back to business.

 The US Open champion, 18, has a bye to the second round of the BNP Paribas Open in California as the 17th seed.